Currency transaction tax: Impacts

 In 1994, Canadian economist Rodney Schmidt noted that "in two-thirds of all the outright forward and currency swap transactions, the money moved into another currency for fewer than seven days.
 In only 1 per cent did the money stay for as long as one year.
 While the volatile exchange rates caused by all this rapid movement posed problems for national economies, it was the bread and butter of those playing the currency markets.
 Without constant fluctuations in the currency markets, Schmidt noted, there was little opportunity for profit."

 "This certainly seemed to suggest the interests of currency traders and the interests of ordinary citizens were operating at cross-purposes."

 "Schmidt also noted another interesting aspect of the foreign- exchange market: The dominant players were the private banks, which had huge pools of capital and access to information about currency values.
 Since much of the market involved moving large sums of money (typically in the tens of millions of dollars) for very short periods of time (often less than a day), banks were perfectly positioned to participate.
 Among swap transactions, which represented a major chunk of the foreign exchange market, 86 per cent of the transactions were actually between banks."

 A representative of a “pro Tobin tax” NGO argued as follows: "[The Tobin tax] is designed to reduce the power financial markets have to determine the economic policies of national governments.
 Traditionally, a country’s central bank buys and sells its own currency on international markets to keep its value relatively stable.
 The bank buys back its currency when a ‘glut’ caused by an investor selloff threatens to reduce the currency's value.
 In the past, most central banks had enough cash in reserve to offset any selloff or ‘attack’.
 However, this is no longer the case.
 Speculators now have more cash than all the world's central banks put together.
 Official global reserves are less than half the value of one day of global foreign-exchange turnover.
 Many countries are simply unable to protect their currencies from speculative attack."

 "By cutting down on the overall volume of foreign-exchange transactions, a Tobin Tax would mean that central banks would not need as much reserve money to defend their currency.
 The tax would allow governments the freedom to act in the best interests of their own economic development, rather than being forced to shape fiscal and monetary policies according to demands of fickle financial markets."

-Implemented of a Tobin tax
+Implementation of Tobin tax

 In early November 2007, a regional Tobin tax was adopted by the Bank of the South in Latin America, after an initiative of Presidents Hugo Chavez from Venezuela and Néstor Kirchner from Argentina.